Markdown files that shape how Claude responds — adjusting tone, verbosity, structure, and output format for different contexts.

 Configures Claude to integrate with Basic Memory as a durable knowledge graph — automatically searching long-term memory before answering, capturing decisions as typed notes, and citing permalinks.
 Preserves default coding behavior.

-Formats Claude's responses into a structured Plan/Work/Review workflow with phase-aware output, progress reporting (Done/Current/Next), and severity-graded code review findings.
+Formats Claude's responses based on a Plan/Work/Review workflow phase, with task status markers, tables, code change context, and severity-ranked review findings.
 Preserves default coding behavior.

 Formats Claude's responses to be concise, native, and execution-first.
 Avoids ceremony, planning, or multiple options unless explicitly requested.
 Preserves coding behavior.
 Prioritizes native tools and agent/plan usage.
 Table-friendly output.